mdimascio-lab/FtcRobotController/README.md

      - Added type safety to blocks for CRServo.
      - Added type safety to blocks for DigitalChannel.
      - Added type safety to blocks for ElapsedTime.
-     - Added type safety to blocks for Gamepad.
+     - Added type safety to blocks for org.firstinspires.ftc.teamcode.Gamepad.
      - Added type safety to blocks for GyroSensor.
      - Added type safety to blocks for IrSeekerSensor.
      - Added type safety to blocks for LED.